felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_id_token.md

 ---
 title: "id_token from ID-porten"
-description: "This page documents the id_tokens issued by ID-porten ID-porten OIDC Provider"
+description: "This page documents the id_tokens issued by ID-porten"
-summary: 'his page documents the id_tokens issued by ID-porten ID-porten OIDC Provider'
+summary: 'This page documents the id_tokens issued by ID-porten'

 sidebar: oidc
 product: ID-porten